McCLIM/McCLIM/Backends/beagle/README.txt

     processed (but then it's too late, the menu is gone).
 Note that this is *nothing* to do with tracking pointer, which appears not to be used in drop down menus (only popup menus, which work, more or less).

+    (This is also a problem for context menus, if you keep the right button depressed (menu isn't drawn))

+31. Using the scroll wheel over (aqua) scroll panes doesn't work (but does when used over the appropriate viewport).

+    Also, I'd like to hide the scrollbar when there's no scrolling to be done (lozenge size = 1.0), but I can't even deactivate them at this point!

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%